applicaster/Zapp-Frameworks/plugins/quick-brick-opta-stats/android/README.md

 ### URL Scheme to open a screen

  - `<app_schema_id>://present?screen_id==<screen_id>&type==<type>&<other_data_key>=<other_data_value>`

-Where screen_id is screen ID from zapp CMS.
-Has limitations when inside the app already on the COPA home screen (can be solved by creating 2 separate screens: for Home and internal ones).
+Has a limitation: when the app is already running, and COPA home screen is open, nothing will happen.
+Can be solved by creating 2 separate screens: for Home and internal ones.

  - `<app_schema_id>://copa_stats?type==<type>&<other_data_key>=<other_data_value>`
  Has no limitations.

+- `screen_id` is screen ID from Zapp CMS (required for screen url only).
 - `<app_schema_id>` **(Required)**: Application scheme id.
 - `<type>` **(Required)**: A predefined `<type>` from one of the following options:
   - `home`